 For an average order of 8 loaves:

 3.56 / 8 = 0.45

-It should be noted that the supply cost would increase dramatically if the average customer was only buying one or two loaves.
-In this case it's likely that the delivery cost will rise higher than the cost of making the product!
+It should be noted that the supply cost would increase dramatically if the average customer were only buying one or two loaves.
+In this case, the delivery cost will likely rise higher than the cost of making the product!

-For the costing of your products I’m using the national millage allowance.
-Separating the likely expenses into fixed costs will achieve an accurate figure but for costing using a mileage rate is satisfactory.
-When it comes to your bakery business plan a cash flow forecast will show separate expense for the following:
+For the cost of your products, I’m using the national mileage allowance.
+Separating the likely expenses into fixed costs will achieve an accurate figure, but when costing, a mileage rate is satisfactory.
+When it comes to your bakery business plan, a cash flow forecast will show separate expenses for the following:

 The total cost of fuel you expect to use in your business each month.
 This will include other journeys.

-How much is the vehicle costs per month?
+How much are the vehicle costs per month?
 If you paid for it outright, spread its value monthly over the next 3 years so your business will save up for the next one.